-2. Have dinner & listen to good music in the Phelps Barn
+2. listen to good music in the Phelps Barn while you dine

 Whether you stay at the Inn or not, dinner at the Phelps Barn is a must.
 The Phelps Barn provides such a cozy atmosphere.
 There are big wooden tables and a roaring fire place.
 I am always blown away by that talent that they bring in for music.
 I could sit there all night sipping my favorite white wine sangria.